 If safety pins are an underappreciated part of the history of professionalism in the workplace, then rack safety inspections and pallet racking training are an underappreciated part of the history of safety in the workplace.
 Today safety pins take on a new role, as a symbol for people to show solidarity with victims of discrimination, but they take this role alongside their vital role in the history of the workplace.

 Rack safety inspections, like the safety pin, are much more than they seem.
 Though we don’t envision them becoming as intimately entwined with a musical subculture as safety pins were with British punk music, we can personally guarantee that our rack safety inspections and pallet racking inspection training will continue to be on the right side of the history of workplace safety.

-Be on the right side of workplace safety history with a pallet racking inspection training course or rack safety inspections from Storage Equipment Experts.
+Be on the right side of workplace safety history with a pallet racking inspection training course or rack safety inspections from Industrial Storage Equipment Experts.